 - A hole punch (to tie string to the mask)

-Then, let your children colour in their superhero (or animal) mask using the nature you’ve all collected together.
+Then, let your children colour in their printable nature mask using the natural materials you’ve all collected together.

 Here’s how ours turned out.
 I think they look absolutely spectacular!